school-brainhack/school-brainhack.github.io/content/en/modules/HPC/index.md

  <br>

- * Follow up with François Paugam to validate you have completed the 5 exercises correctly.
+ * Follow up with your local TA(s) to validate you completed the exercises correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources